 In PWDs, a low blood sugar can be caused by any one or a combination of these factors:

 - too much insulin or other glucose-lowering medication, whether that’s too much fast-acting bolus (mealtime) insulin or long-acting basal (background) insulin

 - delaying or missing a meal, or not consuming enough carbohydrates to match the amount of insulin taken

 - more intense-than-normal exercise or simply physical activity in combination with insulin on board (IOB)

-- alcohol, which can lead to lower glucose levels hours after drinking, despite a higher glucose initially due to carbs in a mixed drink or beer
+- alcohol, which can lead to lower glucose levels hours after drinking, despite a higher glucose initially due to carbs present in the drink

 - for some people, airplane travel or other unusual activity, that for some reason causes their glucose levels to drop